tmathmeyer/horriblesubs-downloader/readme.md

 ========================

-Steal your colored pencil waifus from the evil money grubbing artists with the power of your yūjin at horrible subs. baka.
+Steal your colored pencil waifus from the evil money grubbing artists with the power of your yūjin at horrible subs.
+Baka~~!

-you need to be running (or have access to) a transmission server/daemon The login information is prompted at runtime, along with the anime information
+You need to be running (or have access to) a transmission server/daemon.
+The login information is prompted at runtime, along with the anime information.

 Requirements
 ------------
- - Linux: or maybe BSD or a MAC. open to bug reports from either of these two
+ - Linux: Maybe BSD or a MAC?
+Open to bug reports from either of these two.
- - transmission: the torrent client needs to run in daemon (server) form
+ - transmission: The torrent client needs to run in daemon (server) form.
- - nodejs: that shitty SJW infested project thats somewhere on github
+ - nodejs: That shitty SJW infested project thats somewhere on github.
- - npm: the usefull thing ever written in nodejs (it is a package manager)
+ - npm: The only usefull thing ever written in nodejs (it is a package manager)

 Installing - Local
 ------------------